One question I get often is:

 What books on the topic of black holes would you suggest as a starting point for interested readers without specialized knowledge of physics and math?

-I interpret this question as: what books would I suggest for people who are not pursuing physics or math as a career or taking a physics/math undergraduate course?
-Luckily, there are many lovely books for broad spectrum of readers.
+I interpret this question as: what books about black holes that I would suggest for people who are not pursuing physics or math as a career or taking a physics/math undergraduate course?
+Luckily, there are many lovely books for a broad spectrum of readers.